base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 If you are an artist, or are working with one, you can use the vector drawing tool of your choice to assemble your mockup.
 If not, you can use a number of stock art or AI tool options to assist you.
 If you do, make sure you understand any relevant laws or terms of service!

-You can also work from ours: [TODO LINK]
+You can also work from ours: [Sample Art]

 Either way, you should end up with something similar to this: